dbpedia/databus/README.md

 Finally, the variable `DATABUS_PROXY_SERVER_HOSTNAME` must be set to the host's name.
 As long as `DATABUS_PROXY_SERVER_USE_ACME` is set to `true`, which is the default, an ACME provider is used to request a free certificate.
 However, the Databus container must be accessible from the Internet for this.

+Next, after starting the container by `docker-compose up -d`, the Databus is available on port `4000`.
+Assuming the hostname is e.g. `my-databus.org`, the full address is `https://my-databus.org:4000`.
+By editing the `docker-compose.yml` file, you could change the port to be `443`, in order to be accessible as `https://my-databus.org`.
+The search API gets accessible by port `4001` e.g. `https://my-databus.org:4001`.

 ## Basic Configuration

 Configure your Databus installation by changing the values in the `.env` file in the root directory of the repository.
 The following values can be configured: